 It is possible to help women with PCOS conceive with the help of excellent medications, both oral and injectable fertility treatments, which help in ovulation.
 These include tablets like Clomiphene and Letrozole and hormonal injections like FSH & LH.

-These medicines are given from the 2nd/3rd day the period.
+These medicines are given from the 2nd/3rd day period.
 After taking these medicines, ovulation is usually monitored by serial ultrasound to assess the follicular growth and to avoid problems like too many eggs getting mature (hyper-stimulation).

 Some patients may require assisted reproduction such as IVF or ICSI if they do not get pregnant with simple ovulation induction and intrauterine insemination.